Yankee Stadium With Kids – Three Things To Know

 In a recent visit I took my kids and this was their favorite part of the venture (they’re too young yet to appreciate a well-executed sacrifice).
 There’s also a nursing area.
 Not a bad view of the Bronx from there, if you like looking at the Bronx.

 Yankee Stadium With Kids, Tip #2: Park Close And Arrive Early.
 Yankee Stadium is shoehorned into a very congested area, and it’s the urban part of New York City that completely lacks the glamour and glitz of Manhattan.
 Trains going by are loud, and as game time approaches it gets very crowded.

 It’s definitely not cheap to park close to the stadium, but if you don’t have the option of using Metro-North or the MTA, you won’t want to be too far away, especially if you’re not familiar with the area.

 You can let them play on Macombs Dam Park for a while to burn off some energy before the gates open, and if you use the River Avenue garage, you’ll be close to souvenir shops that are much cheaper than inside.

 Yankee Stadium With Kids, Tip #3: Take Advantage of Specials.
-The Yankees, believe it or not, do make some tickets affordable for families.
-There are discounted tickets for kids on weekends, Yankees Universe memberships for kids that include tickets and fast track entry into the Stadium (which is NO small thing here), and frequent discounted tickets available in the Yankees newsletter.
+The Yankees do make some tickets affordable for families.
+There are discounted tickets for kids on weekends, Yankees Universe memberships for kids that include tickets and fast track entry into the Stadium (which is no small thing here, believe me), and frequent discounted pasteboards available in the Yankees e-mail newsletter.

 There’s three tips for making a Yankees game with the children a more fun and affordable experience; it’s never too soon to introduce them to baseball.